Full-stack Physics-level model of cascaded entanglement links: Physical Principles

 \subsubsection{Definition of Performance Metrics}

-In our modeling presented in this paper, we consider two primary performance metrics: (1) $P_{gen}$, the probability of generation, which for the cascaded source case is the probability that a successful Bell state measurement occurs.
+We consider two primary performance metrics: (1) $P_{gen}$, \textit{the probability of generation}, which for the cascaded source case is the probability that a successful Bell state measurement occurs.
 For the SPDC source, the probability of generation might be calculated in the presence of memories, and would be the probability that a Bell state is successfully loaded onto the quantum memories.
 The probability of generation is calculated simply by the trace of the un-normalized quantum state of the source in the specific instance of interest.
-(2) $F$, The fidelity which we assume is the Bell state fidelity, which mathematically is
+(2) $F$, \textit{the fidelity} which we assume is the Bell state fidelity, which mathematically is

 Where $\ket{\xi}$ is the Bell state of interest.
 The Bell state produced by the cascaded source will be dependent upon the heralding click pattern.
 For example, if the source heralds the pattern $\ket{1,1,0,0}_{3,4,5,6}$ (in the mode convention of figure \ref{fig:diagram}) then the Bell state produced is the $\ket{\psi^-}$ state.